 Archery is a great sport for those juniors that wish to get competitive.
 Target archery maintains special rounds for juniors and categories to cater for juniors of all ages and the various rounds are often split to group juniors into age groups and thereby introduce some level of fairness into competitive shooting.
 The distance shot therefore increases with age and provides junior archers with new challenges as they progress through the age groups.
-At competition, these age groups are usually recognised and provide junior archers with plenty of opportunity to set records and win medals and trophy's.
+At competitions, these age groups are usually recognised and provide junior archers with plenty of opportunities to set records and win medals and trophy's.

 Archers of Raunds are extremely proud of their junior section.
 In recent years we have found a large part of the county team being made up of AoR archers and some AoR Juniors regularly making the county team.
 Building on the knowledge and solid skills learned during the AoR beginners course, mentoring within the club and the various coaching opportunities within NCAS, EMAS and more, some of the clubs juniors have gone on to regularly shoot for NCAS as part of the county archery team.
 Several have gone on to shoot at regional level with East Midlands Archery Society (EMAS) and Bradley made the EMAS team in 2012 and then he went on to shoot for England and then all over the world with Archery GB during 2014-2016.
 AoR is therefore a great place for juniors to learn to shoot and then to benefit from a wealth of knowledge from young archers close to their own age and who they can easily relate to and also the club membership in general.